 Artificial urinary sphincter implants can help men avoid urinary incontinence after prostate surgery or trauma to the urinary sphincter.
 At Bladder Health & Reconstructive Urology Institute, Angelo Gousse, MD, has more than 25 years of experience and advanced training in urologic reconstruction to help relieve incontinence symptoms and improve your quality of life.
-With locations in Miramar and West Palm Beach, Florida, Dr. Gousse and his team provide unparalleled care and dedication to their patients for all of their urology needs.
+With locations in Aventura, Miramar and West Palm Beach, Florida, Dr. Gousse and his team provide unparalleled care and dedication to their patients for all of their urology needs.
 To schedule a visit, call the office nearest you or book online today.

 An artificial urinary sphincter (AUS) implant is a surgical device that can be implanted to reduce urinary incontinence in men.
 It’s considered the gold standard treatment for urinary incontinence after prostate cancer treatment, which may damage the urinary sphincter and lead to incontinence, or urinary leakage.

 In most cases, urinary incontinence after prostate surgery resolves within one year.
 However, long-term urinary incontinence can cause emotional and physical distress, necessitating additional treatment.

 Dr. Gousse may recommend an AUS implant if you’ve undergone physical therapy, medications, and at-home care strategies to avoid urine leakage without success.
 In order to determine if an implant is right for you, Dr. Gousse begins with a series of diagnostic tests to determine the type of incontinence you’re experiencing.